RorYin/BirthdayReminderTgBot/README.md

 + If interested you can try deploying your own using the open source code
 + currently deployed on pythonanywhere and railway

-# Tips
+# ReleaseNote

-+ Deploy on pythonanywhere and set the task for ScheduledTask.py to whatever time u want the bot to check and send update, currently it is set to 12AM for my deployed bot.
+> Currently V1.0 bot is deployed on railway, which might soon stop, will deploy to other services, if bot stops workin anytime, you can report the same in [TG group](https://telegram.me/+gK3cgGhXuwIzMDJl).

-# ToDo
+# ToDo for next release
 + To add multiple register from one telegram user, so that one can add his/her friends list to get reminder to him personally rather than in group(if needed so).
 + To add deregister functionality.
 + To add list registered user functionality.
 + And more, as per discussion in the [group](https://telegram.me/+gK3cgGhXuwIzMDJl).

-# ReleaseNote

-> Currently V1.0 bot is deployed on railway, which might soon stop, will deploy to other services, if bot stops workin anytime, you can report the same in [TG group](https://telegram.me/+gK3cgGhXuwIzMDJl).

-# Setup
+# Setup for deploying your own

 + Fork the repo
 + Edit the Setup.py